 Want to read this bestseller?
-Register now for your free (instant download) Cyberheist ebook and learn how to not be the next victim!
+Register now for your free (instant PDF download) Cyberheist ebook and learn how to not be the next victim!
 Cyberheist was written for the IT team and owners / management of Small and Medium Enterprise, which includes non-profits, local and state government, churches, and any other organization with more than a few thousand dollars in their operating account in the bank.

 The book is well crafted and an intoxicating read.
 I could not put it down. - Paul Wright